Communication, Culture and Media PhD

 The PhD coursework is structured around a set of required core courses, a set of required seminars with rotating topics, and electives in graduate communication lecture courses, independent study work, and dissertation credit.

 All students in the program take five common core courses.
-They then take no less than five courses chosen from CCM 800 level seminar offerings.
+They then take no less than four courses chosen from CCM 800-level seminar offerings.
 Students are encouraged to take additional seminars after meeting that requirement since seminar courses enable collaborative relationships with professors and introduce students to the scholarly community.
 In addition to coursework, students will be assigned required teaching and research duties in the fall, winter, and spring terms.

 Qualifying Examinations

-After students have completed 45.0 credits, which will usually be at the end of their sixth term, they will be required to take a qualifying examination.
+All students are required to take a qualifying examination, usually at the end of spring of their second year, depending on whether they enter with a master's or bachelor's degree.
 The qualifying exam includes three parts: theory, methods, and a content area.
 Students will be given the grade of fail, pass, or high pass on the exam.
 A grade of pass in all three sections of the exam will be required to qualify for the PhD.

 Dissertation Defense